tangshuang/tyshemo/docs/meta.md

 `StateMeta` is special:

 - should use `value` instead of `default`
-- attributes `default, valiators, drop, to, map, disabled, state` are not supported
+- attributes `default, drop, to, map, state` are not supported
 - can be passed into `@state()`

 ### createStateMeta